svenweb/saveInstanceWidget/README.md

-# Save Instance Widget
+# Save Instance Widget for Experience Builder
 Inspired by the Save Session Widget for WebAppBuilder, the Save Instance Widget allows ExB users to save and share the extent, layer settings, basemap, graphics and more from their web map instance.
-Developed by a computer science and GIS university student based out of Vancouver, British Columbia.

 ## Installation
 Visit the [JensenGIS](https://jensengis.com) website to download the latest compiled Save Instance Widget.